-- or when embedded: https://yourwebsite.com/page?first_name=Josh&trip=Paris
+Or when embedded:

-Personalize messages on any page using Answer Piping
+Personalize messages on any page using Answer Piping,

-Save predefined used URL parameters like utm_source, fbclid etc
+Save predefined used URL parameters like utm_source, fbclid etc,

-Pre-fill or hide personal data if you already have that information
+Pre-fill or hide personal data if you already have that information,

-Link two involve.me projects or other tools together using data in buttons or redirects and populate hidden field in the second project.
+Link two involve.me projects or other tools together using data in buttons or redirects and populate hidden fields in the second project.

-Click the "Add hidden field" and choose of you want to create a predefined contact data info field or a custom parameter.
+Click the "Add hidden field" button and choose if you want to create a predefined contact data info field or a custom parameter.